PG::

 Create a connection to the specified server.

-must be a ruby Hash with connection parameters.
+connection_hash must be a ruby Hash with connection parameters.
 See the list of valid parameters in the PostgreSQL documentation.

-strings and URIs.
+There are two accepted formats for connection_string: plain keyword = value strings and URIs.
 See the documentation of connection strings.

 The positional parameter form has the same functionality except that the missing parameters will always take on default values.
 The parameters are: